Travel and expenses policy

 It may be necessary for the employee to provide details of the business journey to HMRC.
 They must demonstrate that there has been no private use of the vehicle.

 We advise employees to keep a record of each journey.
-This must include the reason for and details of the journey, plus the mileage travelled.
+This must include the reason for and details of the journey (including postcodes of start and end addresses), plus the mileage travelled.
 This is the same as the information recorded on a travel expenses form.
 A travel expenses form is for when an employee uses their own vehicle on business.

 Insurance